syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/081_http/README.md

 id: adm-dest-http
 description: >-
     Version 3.8 of {{ site.product.short_name }} can directly post log messages to web
-    services using the HTTP protocol, without having to use Java.
+    services using the HTTP protocol.
 ---

 The current implementation has the following limitations: